 - Personality strengths can become weaknesses.
 When tensions arise within marriage, each spouse tends to blame the other.
 They point out the shortcomings of the other and rarely consider their own contributions to the problems.
 However, since we live in a broken world, our own sense of self is equally broken.
 Our strengths can morph into weaknesses.

 The ability to focus and complete tasks with excellence, for example, can lead one to become myopic, seeing people as a means to an end rather than as human beings with whom to relate.
 Likewise, the social ability to interact freely with others, without proper balance, can create a sense of superficiality in relationships, or the seeking of life, meaning and purpose from others — something humans ultimately cannot provide.
 The first place to start while addressing relational issues is ourself, not the other.

-Time spent genuinely to connect to our spouse actually pays dividends even at work as it can reduce relational stress.
+Time spent genuinely to connect with our spouse actually pays dividends even at work as it can reduce relational stress.
 Regularly schedule time for a walk, a meal together or time simply to talk without distractions.
 Time spent together in meaningful conversation helps bridge gaps in our relationships.